grepdisc/communitycanvases/_pages/home.md

 # *WRITE ON - Home*

-*WRITE ON - Home* is a planned offering of Community Canvases' Kind Fools’ [WRITE ON](https://kindfools.org/writeon/) intuitive writing workshops using the theme of “home” with communities that have a special relationship with the concept/experience of home.
+*WRITE ON - Home* is an upcoming offering of Community Canvases' Kind Fools’ [WRITE ON](https://kindfools.org/writeon/) intuitive writing workshops using the theme of “home” with communities that have a special relationship with the concept/experience of home.
 These